Hanna Akiva: Public activity

 On May 7, 2018, a film about Akiva whose name was "A Heroine on Wheels" was screened at the Herzliya Cinematheque.
 The film was created and produced by the students of the communications program at "Hayovel" High School in Herzliya.

 On May 25, 2018, TheMarker published an article about the OECD and Israel, an OECD member, discussing its poverty and cost of living.
 TheMarker inserted a photo of Akiva blocking southern Ayalon Highway as the first picture at its publication.

 On July 24, 2018, Akiva blocked the Israel Railways between Beit Yehoshua and Shefayim, near Rishpon, with several Disabled activists for one and half hour, and was interviewed.
 Before her interview, Akiva greeted warmly Superintendent Israelov in the black uniform who also arrived there.

-On August 3, 2018, Shay Stern showed an interview Akiva on Channel Ten.
+On August 3, 2018, Shay Stern interviewed Akiva on Channel Ten.
 When Shay asked Akiva what the Prime Minister promised the disabled people, Akiva smiled widely and almost laughed.
 She asked Shay if he was kidding, said that they have already been on the roads for a year, and asked how long it took the Prime Minister to study the case.
 Then she talked about Raidman's contribution and attitude.

 On August 7, 2018, the Disabled Panthers blocked the exits in the Ben Gurion International Airport from 4:00 p.m. until 8:20 p.m., and Akiva was embraced by Tal Gilboa, who arrived there.

 On August 23, 2018, there was a road show in the evening in Bat Yam, which was led by Iris Haya Zigdon, a disabled woman from the Panthers team, who lived in Bat Yam and managed a theatre of disabled actresses and actors.
 Shachaf Mahfood, a Panthers' activist, took a picture of Akiva with Eyal Cohen on her right side, and his wife Hani Dafna Cohen on her left.

 On November 18, 2018, Akiva ended her way with the board of the Disabled Panthers, and on November 26, 2018, she established "The disabled people who do not rest".
 On November 27, 2018, she blocked two lanes on Highway 2 near Glilot junction with Ben-Ataf and other disabled members, from 10:30 a.m. to 11:30 a.m., with the assistance of the police.
+On November 27, 2018 at 3:11 p.m., Akiva sent via WhatsApp four photographs and a video record (length 1:12 minute) of the blocking, and wrote the action times.